 David often suffered from depression following sin and its consequent guilt, and incidents in life that he describes as the blow of Your hand.
 David has left you a most remarkable pattern to follow – he wrote passionate prayers.

 “For my iniquities have gone over my head; I groan because of the tumult of my heart.”

 David turns from his enemies to focus on himself.

 “But I am like a deaf man; I do not hear, like a mute man who does not open his mouth.”

-More, our very Lord and Saviour Jesus prayed in the garden, “My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.”
+“My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.”

-Jesus didn’t sin.
-Full stop.
-And He prayed such as this.
+And yet He prayed such as this.

 It is good for us to wrestle with these truths, with what we read here in the psalms – That we might grow closer to our God each day.

 Thank You for these psalms from David that show us the great breadth and depth of emotion and wrestling and turmoil that is part of our lives on this narrow road.